theophinetheodore/halo/README.md

 <img src="halomusic.png">

 an attempt at trying to make a JioSaavn frontend with Tkinter.
+just simple search-play, no fancy things.
+idk i don't wanna fire up a whole browser and youtube music just to listen to one song.

 ![halo](halo.webp)